JA-Richardson/HAPI-Game-Demo/README.md

-# HAPI-MS3
+# HAPI-Game-Demo

-GEC Milestone 3 project
+GEC finished game demo

-Games Engine Construction Milestone 3 project
+Games Engine Construction finished demo.
+See the readme file within the repository for further details.

 Created using the HAPI API provided by Keith Ditchburn